deis/workflow/docs/src/using-deis/using-dockerfiles.md

 * The port must be listening for a HTTP connection
 * A default CMD must be specified for running the container

-!!! note
-    Dockerfiles which expose more than one port will hit [issue 1156][].

 ## Create an Application